hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Lists all the available load balancers versions.
+Lists all the available load balancers' versions.

 ###Examples
 List all versions: